 2030 Barrier-Free Goals

-One key milestone is the Built Environment Accessibility Standard, which becomes enforceable on 1 April 2026.
-This standard requires STR properties to feature accessible entrances, ramps, washrooms, signage, doorways, parking spaces, and travel paths [4].
-Non-compliance after this date could result in penalties or compliance orders.
+Nova Scotia's Accessibility Act (2017) sets an ambitious goal: making the province fully accessible by 2030.
+The "Access by Design 2030" strategy outlines the province's roadmap toward full accessibility.
+One key milestone is the Built Environment Accessibility Standard, which becomes enforceable on April 1, 2026.
+This standard requires STR properties to feature accessible entrances, ramps, washrooms, signage, doorways, parking spaces, and travel paths.
+Non-compliance after this date could result in penalties or compliance orders, with fines reaching up to $250,000.

-While current regulations focus on physical structures, future standards will address other aspects, such as public-facing services and digital platforms.
-Between 2027 and 2029, new requirements for goods, services, and digital accessibility are expected to roll out [2].
-These will likely require updates to booking platforms, online systems, and guest service processes.
+While current regulations focus on physical structures, future standards will address other aspects.
+Between 2027 and 2029, new requirements for goods, services, and digital accessibility are expected to roll out, likely requiring updates to booking platforms, online systems, and guest service processes.

 Required Documentation and Compliance